-Kim Lecoyer is a PhD Research Fellow.
+Kim Lecoyer was a PhD Research Fellow from 2011 till 2015.
 Her research focusses on legal pluralism and human rights in the context of Belgium and Europe.
 She is currently working on a research project called Legal Pluralism in Belgium or “Beplulex”, a legal anthropology research on non-state family dispute processes in families with a migrant background in Belgium, funded by Belspo.

 Prior to joining the Human Rights Centre in 2011, she earned a Master in Social Psychology (ULB, 2004), a Master in Arabic and Islamic studies (UCL, 2007) and a Master in World Religions, Interreligious Dialogue and the Study of Religion (KUL, 2010), as well as a BA in Law (FUSL, 2008).
 Her latest master thesis, in world religions, was titled “Women’s call for reform in today’s world religions: Judaism and Islam”; This was an analysis of writings of contemporary female scholars advocating women’s rights and gender equality under Islamic and Jewish religious law.
 Her current position as a doctoral researcher allows her to combine her interdisciplinary expertise in the domains of law, gender and religion.